alex343434/rsschool-cv/cv.md

 - HTML&CSS
 ### Experience
 I completed a small project.
 It's called brain-games.
 It is a part of the backend developer profession at the hexlet online programming school. [git](https://github.com/alex343434/project-lvl1-s454)
+### Education
+I've graduated the radio engineering College in 2010.
+I have been studying Hexlet, HTML Academy online courses recently.
+### English
+My English level is A2.